cseptesting/floatcsep/docs/guide/experiment_config.rst

 Temporal Definition
 -------------------

-Configuring the temporal definition of the experiment is indicated with the ``time_config`` option, followed by an indented block of admissible parameters.
+Configuring the experiment temporal definition is indicated with the ``time_config`` option, followed by an indented block of admissible parameters.
 The purpose of this configuration section is to set a testing **time-window**, or a sequence of **time-windows**.
-Each time-window is then defined by ``datetime`` strings representing its lower and upper edges.
+Each time-window is defined by two ``datetime`` strings representing its lower and upper edges.

 Time-windows can be defined from different combination of the following parameters: